norcams/himlar-connect/README.md

 IaaS through Connect.
 The registration service is split into a frontend, queue and backend.
 API calls against Openstack is only run by the backend service.

+When registering, the backend service creates Openstack objects as needed for the user to be able to log in and access their personal project.

 ## Integration phase 2

 ### Use case summary